litebird/litebird_sim/docs/source/scanning.rst

 3. The function :func:`.get_pointings` returns a ``(N, 3)``
-   matrix, where the first column contains the colatitude :math:`\theta`, the second column the longitude :math:`\phi`, and the third column the polarization angle :math:`\psi`, all expressed in radians.
+   matrix, where the first column contains the colatitude :math:`\theta`, the second column the longitude :math:`\phi`, and the third column the orientation angle :math:`\psi`, all expressed in radians.